rdviii/ai-policy/ai-policy-2025.md

 (5.) **It can't read your mind:** When you ask it to create an outline or a summary of something, or to extend or refine something you are creating, it usually doesn't do what _you_ would do if you did the work yourself, and so your own ideas and opinions get lost.

-(6.) **It can't do math:** again, it doesn't generate something true, just something plausible.
+(6.) **It can't do math:** again, an LLM doesn't generate something true, just something plausible.
 There was a lot of humor as early image generation programs created images of people with six fingers and worse, but the problem extended to basic abstract mathematics, as well.
 This is one that is being "solved" by special-casing the systems to recognize mathematics questions and send them to a separate engine.
-But even as the AIs themselves learn to do math, this will get better, but having an AI do basic math for you will cost millions or maybe billions of times as much energy as a well-tuned program for the specific purpose.
+As the AIs themselves learn to do math, this will get better, but having an AI do basic math for you will cost millions or maybe billions of times as much energy as a well-tuned program for the specific purpose.
 (More on that below.)

 (7.) **All AI-generated answers sound the same:** If you're writing an essay or other original material, don't you want it to stand out?
 Faculty friends of mine who spend more time with written essays say that all of the essays they receive that are written by or with the help of an AI sound the same.